-- Discomfort in the hip, groin, medial thigh or knee (knee pain is referred from the hip joint) during walking; pain is accentuated by running, jumping, or pivoting activities.
+- Discomfort in the hip, groin, medial thigh or knee (knee pain is referred from the hip joint) during walking, and a limp; pain is accentuated by running, jumping, or pivoting activities:

 - Severe pain such that the child is unable to walk or stand.

 - Alterations in gait, including a limp on the affected side, external rotation of the leg and trunk shift.

 - Hip motion is limited, especially internal rotation and abduction, due to pain.

 - Obligate external hip rotation, Drehmann's sign: demonstrated when the child is supine and the hip is passively flexed and then falls back into external rotation and abduction.

 - Acute-on-chronic: pain, limp and altered gait occurring for several months, suddenly becoming very painful.

 - Present more than three weeks after onset of symptoms.

 - Mild symptoms with the child able to walk with altered gait.
 In a significant number of cases knee pain is reported as the only symptom.